 Among the people no discord arises, no fly settles on dead meat, none that is thirsty lacks drink.
 On other days water is drawn from the wells from a depth of a hundred feet, now if one digs a little one finds clear water springing up in abundance.
 There is no doubt that this is bestowed by the merit of the Apostle.
 When the days of the festival have run their course, taxes are again imposed on the public, the flies that had come to an end appear, the waters that were near to the ground are swallowed up.
 Thereupon . . . the rains cleanse all the hall of the church of dirt and different forms of filth deposited during the festival so that one would think that it had not been trodden [by foot].
-3

 Pilgrims to Edessa, like pilgrims elsewhere, were taken on a tour of the principal sights.
-Egeria describes her visit, probably in the middle of the fifth century, with artless pleasure, and relates the stories, with which pilgrims were edified:
+Egeria describes her visit, probably in the middle of the fifth century,+ with artless pleasure, and relates the stories, with which pilgrims were edified:

-And since the holy bishop of that city, a truly religious man and a monk and confessor, took me willingly and said to me, 'Since I see, daughter, that you have for the sake of religion imposed much labour on yourself, to come from very distant lands to this place-then, if you will, we shall show you whatever places here it is pleasing for Christians to see. . . .
+And since the holy bishop of that city, a truly religious man and a monk and confessor, took me willingly and said to me, 'Since I see, daughter, that you have for the sake of religion imposed much labour on yourself, to come from very distant lands to this place-then, if you will, we shall show you whatever places here it is pleasing for Christians to see...

-The bishop conducted the abbess around the palace of Abgar with its shining statues of Abgar and 'his son Magnus',5 and the pools full of fish of such size, so gleaming and succulent that Egeria had never seen the like.
+The bishop conducted the abbess around the palace of Abgar with its shining statues of Abgar and 'his son Magnus', and the pools full of fish of such size, so glearning and succulent that Egeria had never seen the like.
 He recounted the correspondence of Abgar with Jesus.
-Shortly after the arrival of the 'letter from Jesus', declared the bishop, a Persian army surrounded Edessa, and partially reflected in Islam (with adjustments arising from the change from a solar to a lunar calendar).
+Shortly after the arrival of the 'letter from Jesus', declared the bishop, a Persian army surrounded Edessa,

+Liber gloria martyrum, Ch. xxxii.
+Monneret de Villard associated this annual holiday at Edessa with the annual fair at Batnae described by Ammian, p.
+137 above.
+Certainly it bears close similarity to the pattern of spring festivals in the Near East, surviving to the present day and partially reflected in Islam (with adjustments arising from the change from a solar to a lunar calendar).
 For miracles ascribed to celebrations of festivals of St. Thomas at Rome and in India, see P. Devos, Anal.
-Boll., lxvi, 1948, 3.
+Boll., lxvi, 1948, 3- See p.
+183 n.
+4 below.